TranPhucVinh/Cplusplus/Object-oriented programming/Inheritance/Virtual function.md

 ```

 # Virtual function definition
+## Dynamic dispatch

-In computer science, especially with OOP, dynamic dispatch is the process of selecting which implementation of a polymorphic operation (method or function) to call at run time.
+In computer science, especially with OOP, **dynamic dispatch** is the process of selecting which implementation of a polymorphic operation (method or function) to call at run time.

 A virtual function or virtual method is an inheritable and overridable function or method for which dynamic dispatch is facilitated.
 In short, a virtual function defines a target function to be executed, but the target might not be known at compile time.